mathewlowry/myhub-gpt/permanent versions/ReadingQ.md

 **But the real benefit of the exercise was that I've learnt how to improve my own pipeline tools, rather than adopting and configuring someone else's.
 Anyone can.**

 So this is the beginning of a journey, which I'm taking with Loki, my personal knowledge management AI assistant, created as a result of [Peter Kaminiski](https://peterkaminski.ai/)'s generosity.
-If you'd like your own AI assistant that lives in your notes, learns as you work and helps you build whatever you need, you can [get started for free](https://peterkaminski.ai/pkai-agent/), although I highly recommend becoming a [PKAI Insider](https://insiders.peterkaminski.ai/).
+If you'd like your own AI assistant that lives in your notes, learns as you work and helps you build whatever you need, you can [get started with Pete's approach for free](https://peterkaminski.ai/pkai-agent/), although I highly recommend becoming a [PKAI Insider](https://insiders.peterkaminski.ai/).

-Reading Queue Manager is actually the first step in revamping MyHub.
-I've wanted to improve collective intelligence by giving anyone who wants one a content pipeline, complete with a Hub for sharing content publicly, for many years.
-Since becoming atproto-pilled, however, I want these pipelines integrated into the Atmosphere.
-The idea is to offer both a revamped MyHub.ai platform *and* a local-first toolkit, providing credible exit from MyHub for each stage of the pipeline.
-My Reading Queue Obsidian plugin is a first step towards that local-first toolkit, but anything I create with AI will only ever be a proof of concept.
-If I can show there's enough interest to raise development funding, their first destination will be someone who actually knows what they're doing with the code.

 And before you condemn me for using AI, remember:

 * this is **personal code**, a few Markdown files in a directory inside an Obsidian vault on 2 PCs and a phone: I'm not releasing it to the world, I'm not committing to maintain it, and it doesn't matter that the code isn't elegant
 * this could not exist otherwise: I'm not a developer, and I'm sick and tired of describing systems I'll never see.

 All that said — if anyone wants it, I'm happy to pass it across.
 It's very simple If you use Obsidian, so feel free to hit me up and I'll send you the files.

-But by the time you read this, my plugin will almost certainly have evolved.
+Just remember that by the time you read this, my plugin will almost certainly have evolved, as Reading Queue Manager is actually the first step in revamping MyHub (see [[MyHub on the ATmosphere]]).

 ---